Green beans with almond brown butter sound fancy, take little effort

 Bring a large pot of water to a boil.
 When the water reaches a boil, add 1/2 cup of the salt and return to a boil.
 Fill a large bowl with ice water.

 Working in batches, add the green beans to boiling water, making sure the water remains at a boil the entire time.
 If the water stops boiling, you’ve added too many beans.
 Cook until beans are just tender and no longer crunchy, 3 to 4 minutes.

 Melt the butter in a large skillet over medium heat.
 When the butter is foamy, add the garlic and cook until fragrant, about 3 minutes.
 Remove the garlic clove.
-Add the almonds and cook, stirring occasionally, until the almonds are lightly toasted on both sides and the butter has turned golden brown and nutty, about 5 minutes.
+Add the almonds and cook, stirring occasionally, until the almonds are lightly toasted on both sides and the butter has turned golden brown, about 5 minutes.
 Stir in the green beans and continue to cook, stirring, until the beans are heated through.

 Add the lemon juice and zest, season to taste with salt, and serve hot.